 If a camp has a specific focus like horseback riding or sailing, that adds more to the running costs as they have to account for those added expenses plus the expenses for offering the traditional summer camp programs.

 Taxes and cost of living are another huge part of the cost.
-Camps in popular cities like New York City or Los Angeles, will often be much more expensive than say those in cities like Chicago or Raleigh.
+Camps in popular cities like New York City or Los Angeles will often be much more expensive than those in cities like Chicago or Raleigh.

 Day camps tend to offer typical 8 am to 5 pm programs where they watch over kids and entertain and educate them with fun activities until the day ends.
-Sometimes they’ll also take campers on day trips to places.
-Lunch is usually covered in the costs, but some day programs, specifically government summer programs (which tend to be the most budget-friendly option), might require campers to bring their own lunch.
+Sometimes they’ll also take campers on day trips to local places and attractions.
+Lunch is usually covered in the costs, but some day programs, specifically government programs (which tend to be the most budget-friendly option), might require campers to bring their own lunch.

-Since summer day camps only take care of children during specific hours, they’re less expensive than overnight camps.
-They don’t need to provide overnight housing facilities, the campsites are smaller, and they also often pay less in insurance costs, which translates into the lower price.
+Day camp prices are much lower than overnight camps.
+Since summer day camps only take care of children during specific hours, it costs businesses much less to run.
+They don’t need to provide overnight housing facilities, the campsites are smaller, and they also often pay less in insurance costs, which translates into a lower cost for the parent.

 Overnight camps, also known as sleepaway camps, provide campers with full housing that often includes three meals per day.
 The activities offered at these camps are typically more on the high-end, like horseback riding, sailing programs, high rope courses, rock climbing facilities, and much more.
 Since children are being taken care of 24/7, the costs are much higher.
 However, no matter which one you choose, both options still provide immense benefits to kids who attend.

-Due to the difference in structure between day camp programs and sleepaway camp programs, the costs difference is quite significant.
-Still, there are some day camps out there that cost more than some overnight programs.
-This is often due to these day camps offering the same level of high-quality activities but at a slightly lower cost than sleepaway camp with equivalent activities due to the fewer hours of child care.
+Due to the differences between day camps and sleepaway camps, the cost difference is quite significant.
+Still, there are some day camps out there that cost more than some overnight options.
+This is often due to these day camps offering the same level of high-quality activities but at a slightly lower cost than sleepaway camps with equivalent activities due to the fewer hours of child care.

 Also, keep in mind that summer programs are often flexible in their camp session lengths.
-You can find three week, two-week, or even one week camp sessions sessions.
+You can find three-week, two-week, or even one-week session.
 This is undoubtedly more affordable than sending a child away for an entire summer, typically 6-7 weeks in length.
 In fact, we found that most parents tend to look to enroll their kids in one or two-week sessions.
-If you’re a single working parent or two working parents, day camps offer a convenient form of child care if the other child care options are too expensive.
+If you’re a single working parent, day camps offer a convenient form of child care if the other childcare options are too expensive.

 While the price for summer camps certainly isn’t the most budget-friendly, there are several things you can do to make it more affordable.
 For starters, many camps offer financial aid options in the form of scholarships to campers.
 These often tend to be need-based, so you might need to provide proof of financial hardship to qualify for the financial assistance.